Last updated on December 30, 2025

 - Pause after inactivity – The amount of time with no database traffic to scale to zero processing capacity.

-- You pay by the second and only when the database is in use.
+- Pricing: You pay per second, only when the database is in use.

-- You can share snapshots of Aurora Serverless DB clusters with other AWS accounts or publicly.
+- Snapshots: You can share Aurora Serverless DB cluster snapshots with other AWS accounts or publicly.
 You also have the ability to copy Aurora Serverless DB cluster snapshots across AWS regions.

 - Aurora Serverless supports specific MySQL and PostgreSQL versions only.